mendersoftware/meta-mender/README.md

 ```

-3. Building image for Qemu
+3. Building image for QEMU
 ==========================

 Once all the configuration steps are done, the image can be built like this: